gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

-to circumvent this, we have to specify those constants as fractions  with FLCONST(x, y) so specify 273.15  as FLCONST(27315, 100) another problem ist that we would need at least 3 types of binaries multiplied by language variants
+to circumvent this, we have to specify those constants as fractions  with FLCONST(x, y) so specify 273.15  as FLCONST(27315, 100) another problem ist that we would need at least 3 types of binaries multiplied by language variants the driver handler itself uses about 18,3 kB of flash

 how to create relocatable plugins: